 Tattooing is bondage.
 When you receive a tattoo, you are bound with that tattoo.
 I find it ironic that many people claim that their tattoos represent freedom, when it is clearly bondage.
 Only satan claims freedom and gives bondage.

 We are to attach ourselves to God, not tattoos.
 There is only One who can set you free, truly free, free from all sin and death; true freedom and victory over this life is found in only One, who is Christ Jesus the Lord and Saviour (John 8:34-36).

 No man can serve God and serve sin.
 No man can have two masters.
 You cannot serve your flesh and serve God.
 There can be only One who is in control over your life, to receive the promises of God.
 No man receives the promises of God without following His Word.
 Without surrendering your mind, body, spirit and soul over to Christ Jesus you cannot receive eternal life.
 Your idea of "having it all" is nothing at all, compared to what God has planned for your soul in Heaven.

 The insignificant brief sinful pleasures of this life in this world, pleasures of sin for a season (Hebrews 11:25), are not worth your eternal salvation and cannot be compared to the eternal riches and glory with God for all eternity.

 10. God says that we are to be separate from the world

-I don't know where you live, but where I live it seems everyone I see has a tattooed today.
-I was recently dining out and across the room were a man and a woman with two very small boys, and they all had tattoos.
+I don't know where you live, but where I live it seems everyone I see has a tattoo today.
+I was recently dining out and across the room were a man and a woman with two very small boys and they all had tattoos.
 I hope that the tattoos on the children were just wash off ones.

 As believers of the Most High God, we are to be separate from this world, stand out from the world, we are not be like everyone else, doing what everyone else is doing.